bittorf/GNU-mes-documentation-attempt/step00/doc.md

 Our first binary.

-Unfurtunately this program has a chicken-and-egg problem:
+Unfortunately this program has a chicken-and-egg problem:
-Unlike early home computers, we have no machine code monitor running yet, so we must must provide it as binary or jump direclty to step-01...
+Unlike early home computers, we have no machine code monitor running yet, so we must must provide it as binary or jump directly to step-01...

 ## Details